luickk/MinimalRoboticsPlatform/README.md

 The Rust code can still be found in the seperate [rust branch](https://github.com/luickk/rust-rtos/tree/rust_code) and includes a proper Cargo build process(without making use of an external build tool) for the raspberry, as well as basic serial(with print! macro implementation) and interrupt controller utils.

+## Seperation in bootloader and kernel

+Because it simplifies linking and building the kernel as a whole.

 ## Implementations

 ### CPU